jDataView/jDataView/README.md

     * [Bitfields](https://github.com/jDataView/jDataView/wiki/Bitfields)
     * [Internal utilities](https://github.com/jDataView/jDataView/wiki/Internal-utilities)

-## History

-Check out the original [jDataView article](https://blog.vjeux.com/2011/javascript/jdataview-read-binary-file.html) by [Vjeux](https://github.com/vjeux), jDataView's original author.

-There are three ways to read a binary file from the browser.

-* The first one is to download the file through XHR with [charset=x-user-defined](https://developer.mozilla.org/en/using_xmlhttprequest#Receiving_binary_data).
-You get the file as a **String**, convert it to byte **Array** and you have to rewrite all the decoding and encoding functions (getUint16, getFloat32, ...).
-All the browsers support this.

-* Then browsers that implemented **Canvas** also added **CanvasPixelArray** as part of **ImageData**.
-It is fast byte array that is created and used internally by `<canvas />` element for manipulating low-level image data.
-We can create such host element and use it as factory for our own instances of this array.

-* Then browsers that implemented **WebGL** added **ArrayBuffer**.
-It is a plain buffer that can be read with views called **TypedArrays** (Int32Array, Float64Array, ...).
-You can use them to decode the file but this is not very handy.
-It has big drawback, it can't read non-aligned data (but we can actually hack that).
-So they replaced **CanvasPixelArray** with **Uint8ClampedArray** (same as Uint8Array, but cuts off numbers outside 0..255 range).

-* A new revision of the specification added **DataViews**.
-It is a view around your buffer that can read/write arbitrary data types directly through functions: getUint32, getFloat64 ...

-And one way to read a binary file from the server.

-* **NodeJS Buffers**.
-They appeared in [Node 0.4.0](http://nodejs.org/docs/v0.4.0/api/buffers.html).
-[Node 0.5.0](http://nodejs.org/docs/v0.5.0/api/buffers.html) added a DataView-like API.
-And [Node 0.6.0](http://nodejs.org/docs/v0.6.0/api/buffers.html) changed the API naming convention.

-**jDataView** provided a polyfill for the **DataView API** with own convenient extensions using the best available option between Arrays, TypedArrays, NodeJS Buffers and DataViews.

-Now that `DataView` is natively available in all engines, **jDataView 3** acts as a layer on top of it with powerful methods for dealing with non-standard binary data types, such as strings and arbitrary-sized integers.

 ## Demos

 - [PhotoSynth WebGL Viewer](http://www.visual-experiments.com/2011/04/05/photosynth-webgl-viewer/) by Visual Experiments.
 It uses jDataView to read the binary file and then WebGL to display it.